carpentries-incubator/machine-learning-librarians-archivists/CONTRIBUTING.md

 General discussion of [Software Carpentry][swc-site] and [Data Carpentry][dc-site] happens on the [discussion mailing list][discuss-list], which everyone is welcome to join.
+You can also join the [Carpentries Slack channel](https://carpentries.slack.com/), which includes channels for #libraries and #lc-ai-glam.
 You can also [reach us by email][email].

 [email]: mailto:admin@software-carpentry.org